English

 - We timetable phonics sessions 4 times a week for any child in Year 2 or 3 who is not fully fluent at reading or has not passed the Phonics Screening Check.
 These children urgently need to catch up, so the gap between themselves and their peers does not widen.
 We use the Little Wandle Letters and Sounds Revised assessments to identify the gaps in their phonic knowledge and teach to these using the Keep-Up resources – at pace.

-- If any child in Year 4 to 6 has gaps in their phonic knowledge when reading or writing, we plan phonics ‘catch-up’ lessons to address specific reading/writing gaps.
-These short, sharp lessons last 10 minutes and take place at least three times a week.
+- If any child in Year 4 to 6 has gaps in their phonic knowledge when reading or writing, we plan phonics interventions based on the child’s individual stage and learning needs.

 Teaching Reading: Reading Practice Sessions